 The organization hosts a Lake Monona Loop ride each June in support of the lakes.
 Event proceeds support the Clean Lakes Alliance.
 This is a great opportunity to support the Alliance and their efforts to protect and improve Madison’s lakes for all to enjoy.
 The 2026 ride will be held June 20, 2026.
 Register HERE for the 2026 ride!

-For a lumbar off-the-back pack, check out the 1/5 liter Seral 7 hydration pack, with enough room for a spare tube and patch kit.
-Visit Osprey’s Packfinder to find the pack that will best fit your frame and activity.
+For a lumbar off-the-back pack, check out the 1.5 liter Seral 7 hydration pack, with enough room for a spare tube and patch kit.
+For something a tad larger, I recommend the Raptor 10 with hipbelt pockets and shoulder harness.
+Osprey’s Packfinder will help you to find the pack that will best fit your frame and activity.

 If you’re looking for a more quiet ride not far from downtown Madison, consider Biking Wisconsin’s Driftless Region – Sugar River State Trail from Brodhead to New Glarus, Wisconsin.
 This picturesque rail trail in the heart of Wisconsin’s Driftless Region offers scenic views of Wisconsin’s rugged unglaciated landscape.